agrarpan/coq-synthesis/README.md

 Once that's finished, you're ready to start running the tool!

-To try the tool, open a `.v` file, and write this on line 1 of the file:
+To try the tool, open a `.v` file, (to import the plugin correctly, run `dune coq top --toplevel coqide path/to/.v/file`) and write this on line 1 of the file:

 `Require Import SynthesisPlugin.`

 You will also have to provide the path to proverbot:

-`Set Proverbot Path path/to/proverbot`
+`Set Proverbot Path path/to/proverbot`,

+which the setup script clones one level above the current directory

 and the current file path: